olets/setting-up-a-new-mac-2018/README.md

 	- [my menubar, after installing everything in this doc](#bartender)
 - [BetterTouchTool](https://www.boastr.net/) - has all sorts of powers, notably for resizing and moving windows when the cursor is over the window (don't have to grab the title bar to move, don't have to grab the edge to resize; *paid*)
 	- [my settings](setup--app-prefs.md#bettertouchtool)
-- [CapSee](http://www.threemagination.com/) - onscreen feedback for turning off and on capslock, in the style of the feedback for volume and brightness changes (iffy on sierra)
 - [CoconutBattery](http://www.coconut-flavour.com/coconutbattery/) - menubar battery meter
 	- [my settings](setup--app-prefs.md#coconutbattery) - I show the time, state, and percentage
 - [ControlPlane](https://www.controlplaneapp.com/) - context-dependent actions